idosal/mcp-ui/docs/src/guide/apps-sdk.md

 # OpenAI Apps SDK Integration

-The Apps SDK adapter in `@mcp-ui/server` ensures your HTML runs inside ChatGPT, but you still need to wire the resource into the Apps lifecycle so existing MCP clients keep working.
+The Apps SDK adapter in `@mcp-ui/server` ensures your MCP-UI HTML runs inside ChatGPT.
+However, for now, you still need to manually wire the resource according to the Apps SDK resource pattern.
 This guide walks through the manual flow the adapter expects today.

 ## Why two resources?